coredns/coredns/plugin/records/README.md

 *dnssec* plugin can be used to sign replies.
 See RFC 1035 and subsequent RFCs defining new record types for the text representation that must be used in this plugin.
 Note RFC 3597 (Handling of Unknown DNS Resource Record) syntax is also supported.

+Use the *file* plugin for a more fully featured DNS implementation (including DNSSEC).